OSC/Open-OnDemand/README.md

 ## Section 2.
 Installation Guide

-This installation tutorial starts with a web host webdev05.osc.edu which has
+This installation tutorial starts with a web host `webdev05.osc.edu` which has

-* TORQUE client libraries installed and TORQUE authd daemon started
+* the users are mirrored with the other machines (LDAP+NSS)
-* SSL public and private certificates and a chain certificate
+* the home directory shared file system is mounted and accessible by users
-* `scl`, `lsof`, and `sudo` are installed
+* TORQUE client libraries installed and the `trqauthd` process started
-* The home directory file system is mounted and accessible by users
+* signed SSL certificates with corresponding intermediate certificate
-* The host has been added as submit hosts to the servers it will be submitting jobs to
+* Software Collections package/repo, `lsof`, and `sudo` are installed
-* **FIXME: is there anything else I missed?**
+* the host has been added as a submit host to the respective batch servers

 ### 2.1 - Software Requirements